corda/corda-docs/content/en/docs/cenm/1.3/quick-start.md

 #### Example Configuration

-This is an example `node.conf` file, with dummy values for the end points.
+This is an example `node.conf` file, with dummy values for the endpoints.
 As these endpoints are dependent on the setup of the machines, replace them with their true values (e.g. IPs addresses for machines).

 ```guess
 myLegalName="O=NotaryA,L=London,C=GB"